jim-easterbrook/Photini/src/doc/manual/image_selector.rst

 Selecting multiple files allows you to set metadata, such as the image title, on several files at once.
 This is much quicker than having to edit the metadata of each file separately.
 You will probably want to select a different group of files before editing each metadata item.
-For example, you might give the same title (and copyright and creator) to all the images, then select only the first two or three before writing a description.
+For example, you might give the same title to all the images, then select only the first two or three before writing a description.

 Context menu
 ------------